← thelaunch.space

 Cursor: The AI-Native Code Editor

 Cursor is a code editor built around AI assistance.
 If you have heard of VS Code, Cursor is essentially VS Code with AI deeply integrated.
 It autocompletes code, explains what code does, and lets you edit files by describing changes in natural language.
+Research shows Cursor boosts task completion speed by 55% for developers familiar with its workflows.

 Why we use Cursor alongside Claude Code: Claude Code is great for building features from scratch.
 Cursor is better for understanding existing code, making targeted edits, and learning what your codebase does.
 When we need to modify something specific or debug an issue, Cursor is faster than explaining the full context to Claude Code.